List of Mobile Suit Gundam 00 characters: A-Laws

 Andrei Smirnov is the estranged son of Sergei Smirnov and member of the A-Laws.
-Andrei holds a grudge against his father for not protecting his mother 14 years before the beginning of the second season and joins the HRL military and later the A-Laws to forge his own path.
-Andrei meets Louise Halevy and becomes protective of her, as he sees her more suited as a young girl than a soldier.
-After the AEU's orbital elevator collapse as a result of a coup d'état by the Federation's military, Andrei kills his father in a fit of rage when Andrei assumes that Sergei sided with the coup d'état forces.
-After Setsuna defeated him easily, he eventually comes to terms with his father's actions after his consciousness connects with the consciousness of Soma under 00-Raiser Trans-Am Burst on the climax of the final battle noting that both Sergei and Andrei failed at trying to understand each other, as his father didn't know hot to reach him and himself failing to understand how he father felt, there is when Soma finally goes to a dormant state as she also finally come to terms with the Colonel's death, allowing to Marie regain full control again as she finally feels the despair and grief that Andrei feels for his actions; in the epilogue, he continues to serve in the Federation army in relief efforts in order to live up to his mother and father's hopes and ideals of being a "Soldier that protects the civilians" for the world.
+Andrei holds a grudge against his father for not protecting his mother 14 years before the beginning of the second season, and joins the HRL military and later the A-Laws to forge his own path.
+Andrei meets Louise Halevy and becomes protective of her, as he sees her more as a young girl than a soldier.
+After the AEU's orbital elevator collapse as a result of a coup d'état by the Federation's military, Andrei kills his father in a fit of rage when Andrei assumes that Sergei sided with the coup's forces.
+After Setsuna defeated him easily, he eventually comes to terms with his father's actions after his consciousness connects with the consciousness of Soma at the climax of the final battle, noting that both Sergei and Andrei failed at trying to understand each other, as his father didn't know how to reach him and Andrei failing to understand how he father felt.
+This is also when Soma finally goes into a dormant state as she finally come to terms with the Colonel's death, allowing Marie to regain full control as she finally feels the despair and grief that Andrei feels for his actions.
+In the epilogue, he continues to serve in the Federation army in relief efforts in order to live up to his mother and father's hopes and ideals of being a "Soldier that protects the civilians" for the world.
 In the Gundam 00 Movie, Andrei battled against the ELS with his mobile suit after the ELS threatened the well-being of mankind.
 In the final battle, he fights valiantly against an ELS GNX-IV and defeats the enemy, but the right arm of his GNX-IV is assimilated along with his beam rifle.
 He uses his GN Buster Sword to cut off the arm, and discovers an ELS carrier heading towards Earth.
-Activating Trans-Am, he slices the carrier a few times before a part of his suit is assimilated.
-He, along with a few of his comrades in GNX-IVs, then proceed to overload their GN Drive Taus with Trans-Am, and destroy the ELS carrier along with themselves and their MSs.
-Before his death, he sees his parents, and yells "I am a soldier that protect the civilians!"
+Activating the Trans-Am, he slices the carrier a few times before a part of his suit is assimilated.
+He, along with a few of his comrades in GNX-IVs, then proceed to overload their GN Drive Taus with Trans-Am, and destroy the ELS carrier along with themselves and their mobile suits.
+Before his death, he sees his parents, and yells "I am a soldier that protects the civilians!"